 The frigid Arctic air stretched into Atlantic Canada while warming began this weekend.

-News in brief• Attawapiskat Reserve Chief Theresa Spence has ended a “hunger protest” lasting six weeks.
+• Attawapiskat Reserve Chief Theresa Spence has ended a “hunger protest” lasting six weeks.
 She subsisted on a liquid diet to demand a meeting with Prime Minister Harper where they discussed treaty rights and improvements to conditions on reserves.
 Native protesters held marches and rallies across the country to support the cause.

 • Toronto’s Rob Ford will continue in his job as mayor of Canada’s largest city after winning a court appeal on Friday of an earlier ruling that would have ousted him from office.
 A panel of three judges overturned the earlier decision by Judge Charles Hackland to have Ford removed for violating the municipal conflict of interest act.